 There are many reasons someone may be curious about who owns a property.
 Maybe you have spotted a home that you would love to purchase, so you want to reach out to the current owner to see if they are open to selling it.
-Or, maybe you are looking to open a business and need a space to rent; you’ll need to know who the property owner is in order to share your interest in opening up shop in their building.
+Or, maybe you are looking to open a business and need a space to rent; you’ll need to know who the property owner is in order to share your interest in opening up a shop in their building.

 In other situations, there is no building being scouted – finding the property owner is all about the land.
-A city representative may be interested in building a commercial facility in a rural area, or a developer may have their sights set on an up and coming area.
+A city representative may be interested in building a commercial facility in a rural area, or a developer may have their sights set on an up-and-coming area.
 In either case, finding the owner of the property is necessary.
 In this article, we will discuss how to find out who owns a property in a residential area, as well as how to find a commercial property owner.

 How To Check Who Owns A Property

 Regardless of why you are searching, finding a property owner has never been easier.
 There are resources online that house public records and databases with all of the information you are looking for.
 From tax records to your county’s Assessor’s Office and the Registry of Deeds, you will have no problem hunting down the name of the person who owns the property you are interested in.
 The following section will focus primarily on how to find out who owns a residential property with the help of online records.

 There is a County Assessor in every county who is in charge of determining the market value of the properties in their jurisdiction.
 The County Assessor’s Office typically has a website feature that allows anyone to search for tax records and property information, as long as you have the address of the property.
 Typically, you will want to look for the Property Record Card Search if you have a property address or parcel number.
 You can also use the Public Access Tax Information research feature for the property if you have a:

 - Parcel number

 If you are unable to find these features, simply type your county + “Assessor’s Office property search” into your search engine.
 Keep in mind, the County Assessor is also called the County’s Property Appraiser in some areas.